-The Spencer Trust Fund supports projects that will help LGBT+ people to get the right support, advice, opportunities and development to become healthy and active people.
+The Fund supports projects that will help LGBT+ people to get the right support, advice, opportunities and development to become healthy and active people.

 Grants are available for groups who aren't already funded to specifically benefit the LGBT+ community.
 Your project or activity should benefit a minimum of 70% LGBT+ people.

 Grants of up to £400 will usually be allocated, with an additional discretionary £200 available.
-The board will meet bi-monthly to review applications.
+The board meets bi-monthly to review applications.

 Projects and activities considering the following will be considered: